Code-Institute-Submissions/brunoroncete-project2/README.md

 ![Mockup](assets/images/mockup.png)

-This comprehensive site was designed for a fictional gym (Tribo Fitness).
-The focus of the site is to provide information about the services the gym offers and attract more customers.

-This is the first of four Milestone Projects that the developer must complete during the Full Stack Web Development Program at The Code Institute.

-The main requirements were to make a responsive and static website with a minimum of three pages using primarily HTML5 and CSS3.
+This comprehensive site was designed for the second of four Milestone Projects that the developer must complete during the Full Stack Web Development Program at The Code Institute.
+The main requirements were to make a responsive page that respond to the user's actions, allowing users to actively engage with data, alter the way the site displays the information to achieve their preferred goals.
 ## UX

-The purpose is to design an attractive website to the customers of the gym, with a simple and intuitive layout that works on mobiles, tablets or desktops.
+The purpose is to design an attractive website, so the players can enjoy and have fun with the game.

 ## User Stories
 ### First Time Visitor Goals